 Your full address.
 Stick to the city or greater location you live in, plus the state and zip code.
 Any street names or numbers are considered too much information.

 Only include a phone number if it is a 10-digit US number.
 Include an area code, but not a country prefix.
 Example: (888) 944-9929

 References, unless the job posting specifically instructs you to include them on your resume.
 Including them without prompting is considered presumptuous, as most employers will ask for references later in the hiring process.

 USA resume format example:

 If you’re used to using an objective statement on your resume, it’s time for a change.
-The preferred option across the US is the summary statement.
+The preferred option across the US is using the summary statement on a resume.
 Unlike an objective statement that focuses on your career goals, the summary focuses on your ability to fulfill the company’s needs.
-Since employers are ultimately more interested in what you can do for them, the summary is a better option.
+Since employers are ultimately more interested in what you can do for them, the summary statement is a better option.

 Here is a good example: